Allen makes 32 saves, Blues top Avs 3-0 for 9th straight win

+DENVER — Jake Allen has been mostly a spectator during St. Louis’ winning streak.
+He joined the party Saturday.

-DENVER — Jake Allen made 32 saves, Vladimir Tarasenko and Zach Sanford scored 57 seconds apart in the third period and the St. Louis Blues beat the Colorado Avalanche 3-0 on Saturday for their ninth straight victory.
+Allen made 32 saves in just his second start in a month, Vladimir Tarasenko and Zach Sanford scored 57 seconds apart in the third period and the Blues beat the Colorado Avalanche 3-0 on Saturday for their ninth straight victory.

-The winning streak is St. Louis’ longest since also winning nine in a row from Oct.
+The winning streak is the Blues’ longest since also winning nine in a row from Oct.
 15-Nov.
 5, 2002.

+“We’re confident but the team really understands the work that has to be put in game to game,” St. Louis interim coach Craig Berube said.

+Allen was the No. 1 goaltender for the Blues earlier this season, but has been supplanted by rookie Jordan Binnington.
+Binnington is 11-1-1 in 13 games and has won his last seven starts, pushing Allen to a backup role.

 Allen has two shutouts this season and 18 overall.
 St. Louis hasn’t allowed a goal in 127 minutes, 14 seconds.